LiamB-immalle/Portfolio/README.md

 - I started building a ledstripsimulator that would work like Arduino: [Ledstripsimulator](https://github.com/LiamB-immalle/Elektriciteitscontrole) -> planning on finishing this one some time

+- Did some polymorphism and inheritance with the class: [Polymorphism](https://github.com/LiamB-immalle/CanvasOmDingenOpTeTekenen)

+- Reworked a little bit in a cyberspaceinvader program i got from my teacher: [CyberSpaceInvader](https://github.com/LiamB-immalle/CyberspaceInvadersWPF)

 # Javascript

-- started learning javascript, seems to be really similar to C# which i am already used to.
+- Started learning javascript, seems to be really similar to C# which i am already used to. -> https://learnxinyminutes.com/

+- Teacher told me about typescript which i am now doing instead of pure javascript.